Hybrid Weight Window Method for Global Time-Dependent Monte Carlo Particle Transport Calculations: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:ww} describes a general weight windows method for global time-dependent transport problems.
 Section \ref{sec:hybrid-ww-method} presents the weight window method for dynamic Monte Carlo calculations based on auxiliary solution of hybrid LOSM equations.
 The noise filtering techniques are described in Section \ref{sec:filtering}.
-The numerical results are presented in Section \ref{sec:numerical_results}.
+In Section \ref{sec:numerical_results} are numerical results for the parameter study as well as an analysis of the performance of HWW.
 Section \ref{sec:discussion} concludes with a summary of the findings and directions for future work.